 Thanksgiving Activities for Kids That Can Be Done At Home

 Thanksgiving is known as the holiday when we gather around the table with family from near and far, express our gratitude, and eat a great meal.
-This year, Thanksgiving may look a little different, but it can still be a memorable and special day, particularly for your little ones.
+Even if celebrating at home, Thanksgiving can still be a memorable and special day, particularly for your little ones.

 So how can you still make this holiday one to remember for your child?